vuejs/eslint-plugin-vue/docs/rules/html-quotes.md

 # Enforce quotes style of HTML attributes (html-quotes)

-You can shoose quotes of HTML attributes from:
+You can choose quotes of HTML attributes from:

 - Double quotes: `<div class="foo">`
 - Single quotes: `<div class='foo'>`